-DETAILS IN RESPECT OF FRAUDS REPORTED BY AUDITORS UNDER SECTION 143(12)
+DETAILS IN RESPECT OF FRAUDS REPORTED BY AUDITORS UNDER SECTION 143(12):

-During the year under review, there were no frauds reported by the auditors under Section 143(12) of the Companies Act,2013.
+During the year under review, there was no fraud reported by the auditors under Section 143(12) of the Companies Act, 2013.

-INFORMATION ON LISTING WITH STOCK EXCHANGE
+INFORMATION ON LISTING WITH STOCK EXCHANGE:

-The Company's equity shares are listed on BSE Limited and the scrip code is 526783.
+The Company's Equity Shares are listed on BSE Limited and the scrip code is 526783.